magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 <ins>Steps to reproduce</ins>:

 1. Create new stock and source for the main website.
-1. Create 3 simple products with qty 10,15 and 0
+1. Create 3 simple products with qty 10,15 and 0.
-1. Create 2 grouped products and assing first simple product with qty 10 to one and other 2 simple products to the other
+1. Create 2 grouped products and assing first simple product with qty 10 to one and other 2 simple products to the other.
-1. Confirm the both grouped products can be accessible from the frontend.
-In stock
+1. Confirm that both grouped products can be accessible from the frontend, in stock.
 1. Assign the simple product with qty 0 to the first grouped product's Up-Sell Products
 1. Clean the FPC and check the 2nd GP from the frontend
 1. Run a full reindex